© Mohamed Osama Mohamed Abdel Ghany | Dreamstime.com

 Sunflower seeds have a high antioxidant capacity, which may help to protect against a variety of diseases.
 Antioxidants are known to help prevent oxidative damage, which can lead to things like Alzheimer’s disease, cancer, and more.

 One of the major health benefits of sunflower seeds may be in protecting your cardiovascular health.
-They contain a number of important compounds that can help protect your heart from damage and prevent heart disease.
-They can also help lower risk factors for cardiovascular disease, including cholesterol and triglycerides.
-In one study, daily consumption of 30 g of sunflower seeds led to a significant reduction in triglycerides, total cholesterol, and LDL cholesterol levels in postmenopausal women.
+They contain a number of important compounds that may help protect your heart from damage and prevent heart disease.
+They may also help lower risk factors for cardiovascular disease, including cholesterol and triglycerides.

 Choosing the Healthiest Sunflower Seeds

 Sunflower seeds can go rancid quickly.
-Be sure to choose fresh products, and store them in an airtight container (ideally in the refrigerator) to preserve them.
+Be sure to choose fresh products by checking “best by” dates, and store them in an airtight container (ideally in the refrigerator) to preserve them.